-Confirm diagnosis with serum thyroxine (T 4 ), free T 4 , and thyroid-stimulating hormone (TSH); if confirmed, do imaging tests to detect structural thyroid disorders.
+Confirm diagnosis with free serum thyroxine (free T4) and thyroid-stimulating hormone (TSH) levels; if confirmed, do imaging tests to detect structural thyroid disorders.

-Treat with l -thyroxine, adjusting the dose to maintain T 4 and TSH levels within the normal range for age.
+Treat with levothyroxine, adjusting the dose to maintain T4 and TSH levels within the normal range for age.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.